gongmingqm10/ZhihuDaily/README.md

 # Dribbble Daily
-Dribbble 日报 - Dribbble Daily
+Dribbble 日报 - Dribbble Daily with Android MVP+Dagger2

 ## About It
 The project is aimed at using the modern Android architecture.
 Tech Stack as below: